Final construction work for Vienna's public transport: U4 and new line 27!

-Current construction work in Floridsdorf: underground and tram lines are modernized, new line 27 brings relief.
+Current construction work in Floridsdorf: subway and tram lines are being modernized, new line 27 will bring relief.

-There is a lot going on in Vienna in the hustle and bustle of the last days of the summer vacation.
-Construction workers are in full use to prepare the subway and tram lines for punctual operation.
-Especially in the city center, on the Praterstern and along the U4, which has been renovated bit by bit for years, work is being carried out vigorously.
-Vindobona reports that the theses for the construction projects in front of the parliament building, which affect four tram lines, should end on Sunday.
-This track renewal was urgently necessary, as project manager Stefan Geiger from the Wiener Linien explains, due to the high volume of traffic.
+In the hustle and bustle of the last days of the summer holidays, there is a lot going on in Vienna.
+Construction workers are working hard to prepare the subway and tram lines for on-time operation.
+There is a lot of work going on, especially in the city center, at Praterstern and along the U4, which has been being renovated piece by piece for years.
+Vindobona reports that the final work on the construction projects in front of the parliament building, which affect four tram lines, should end on Sunday.
+This track renewal was urgently necessary, as project manager Stefan Geiger from Wiener Linien explains, due to the high volume of traffic.

 The U4, a central part of Vienna's transport network, has also completed its renovation work.
 The tunnel girders, which were at the end of their service life, were modernized and partly rebuilt - including ten new double girders between the Friedensbrücke and the Schottenring, as well as 15 renovated girders.
 From September 1st, the U4 trains will again run continuously from Hütteldorf to Heiligenstadt.